Samsar4/CEH-v10-Study-Guide/modules/0-Introduction.md

 - **Design flaws** - flaws inherent to system design such as encryption and data validation
 - **Operating System Flaws** - flaws specific to each OS
 - **Default passwords** - leaving default passwords that come with system/application

+## <u>Five Phases of Hacking</u>

+### 1. **Reconnaissance**
+*Gathering evidence about targets*; There are two types of Recon:
+- **Passive Reconnaissance**: Gain information about targeted computers and networks **without direct interaction with the systems**.
+    - e.g: Google Search, Public records, New releases, Social Media, Wardrive scanning networks around.
+- **Active Reconnaissance**: Envolves direct interaction with the target.
+    - e.g: Make a phone call to the target, Job interview; tools like Nmap, Nessus, OpenVAS, Nikto and Metasploit can be considered as Active Recon.

+### 2. **Scanning & Enumeration**
+*Obtaining more in-depth information about targets.*
+- e.g: Network Scanning, Port Scanning, Which versions of services are running.

+### 3. **Gaining Access**
+*Attacks are leveled in order to gain access to a system.*
+- e.g: Can be done locally (offline), over a LAN or over the internet.
+  - e.g(2): Spoofing to exploit the system by pretending to be a legitimate user or different systems, they can send a data packet containing a bug to the target system in order to exploit a vulnerability.
+  - Can be done using many techniques like command injection, buffer overflow, DoS, brute forcing credentials, social engineering, misconfigurations etc.

+### 4. **Maintaining Access**
+*Items put in place to ensure future access.*
+- e.g: Rookit, Trojan, Backdoor can be used.

+### 5. **Covering Tracks**
+*Steps taken to conceal success and intrusion; Not be noticed.*
+  - e.g: Clear the logs; Obfuscate trojans or malicious backdoors programs.

 ## <u>Penetration Test - Basics</u>